aragon/nest/FAQ.md

 ## General

+### How do I find more information about the Nest program?
+- The GitHub repository is the main source of information about the program.
+There is some additional information on the [Aragon website](https://aragon.org/project/grants/).

 ### How much are the Nest Grants?
 - The minimum grant size is USD 5,000 and the maximum grant size is 150,000.
 In addition, grantees are able to apply for a success bonus of up to 50,000 ANT.
 The average size of an Aragon Nest grant is USD [insert] and [insert] ANT.
 If the amount of funding you are looking for is under USD 5,000, your project may be better suited to the [Aragon Community Fund DAO (CFDAO)](https://forum.aragon.org/t/how-to-make-proposals-to-the-community-funding-dao/697).